Analyzing PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI)

-PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI) are both small-cap construction companies, but which is the better investment?
-We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, earnings, profitability, valuation, dividends and risk.
+PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI) are both small-cap construction companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, dividends, earnings and risk.

 Insider and Institutional Ownership

-This is a summary of current ratings and target prices for PGT Innovations and Janus International Group, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for PGT Innovations and Janus International Group, as provided by MarketBeat.com.

 |Sell Ratings